Economic history of the Republic of Ireland

 According to Oxford economic historian Kevin O'Rourke, Irish independence coupled with membership of the European Union have been crucial to Irish economic prosperity.
+Membership of the European single market reduced Irish dependence on the British economy and facilitated a modernization of the Irish economy.

 Overview

 A 2018 study in The Economic History Review found that over the period 1922–79 that the UK economy had a major impact on consumer prices in Ireland but that the impact of the British economy on Irish GDP was more limited.

 Effects of revolution and partition

 After the War of Independence, 26 counties of Ireland gained independence from the United Kingdom as a dominion called the Irish Free State – but 6 of the north-eastern counties remained in the UK as Northern Ireland.
 In 1937 the Irish Free State was re-established under its current name, Ireland.

 A study of Irish share prices in 2013 indicates that an historic high point had been reached in the 1890s, with a subsequent decline to 1930.

 There had already been a significant economic divide between the northeast 6 counties and the rest of Ireland, but following partition both regions further diverged.
 In the short term, this was accentuated by the nationalist policy of boycotting northern goods in response to attacks on Catholics and nationalists in Northern Ireland.